charvolant/de-calixtinus/doc/CAMINO.md

 The `namespaces` section allows you to define prefixes for these URIs so that you do not have to write out the entirety of a term.
-On the above example, `dcterms:modified` corresponds to `http://purl.org/dc/terms/modified`
+On the above example, `dcterms:modified` corresponds to `http://purl.org/dc/terms/modified` The `dc:` and `dcterms:` namespaces are automatically included and do not need to be declared.

 The `statements` section is just a list of metadata terms and their values.
 The `term` and `value` entries must be present.